nrfconnect/sdk-nrf/samples/nrf9160/slm_shell/README.rst

 Requirements
 ************

-SLM application should be configured to use UART_2 on nRF9160 side.
+The SLM application should be configured to use UART_2 on the nRF9160 side with no hardware flow control.

 The sample supports the following development kits: